 One of the purposes of the CNTR is to apply a scientific approach to the age old question, “What was the original text of the New Testament?”
 For so long, the early Greek New Testament has been obfuscated from the average Christian because of incomplete data, restricted access, biased scholarship, financial barriers, and educational obstacles.
 The mission of the CNTR is to provide free, accessible, accurate electronic Greek texts and materials to encourage people to directly interact with the words of the New Testament.
 Not merely for the sake of head knowledge, but that many would apply this knowledge and be born again of the Spirit (John 3:3) by repenting of their sins (Acts 2:38) and receiving Jesus Christ as Lord of their lives (Rom.
 10:9-10).

 All of the latest updates to the project are documented in the Project Status option under the News menu.
 This website works best with the newer versions of Google Chrome, Mozilla Firefox, Microsoft Edge, and Opera browsers.
+If there appear to be problems, do a hard refresh (Ctrl-F5) to ensure that the latest updates take affect.
 If the manuscripts do not appear to be using Koine Greek characters, please download the free KoineGreek font.